-Should you need basic English to Arabic translation within a seconds, easy help is at hand on this webpage.
-Whatever your translation needs are, be it casual and non-professional text or professional translation from English to Arabic, this page is sure to come to your aid.
-Our English to Arabic translator tool can assist you in your non-professional translation demands.
-All it needs is input of your English text in the box, a click on the ‘Translate’ button and instantly, English to Arabic translation is generated.
+Needing free English to Arabic translation within a second or professional services?
+If so, please rest assured that easy help is at hand on this webpage.
+Whatever your translation needs are, be it casual and non-professional text or professional translation, this page is sure to come to your aid.
+Our Arabic translator tool can assist you in your non-professional translation demands.
+All it needs is input of your English text in the box, a click on the ‘Translate’ button and instantly, free translation is generated.

 The Holy Quran, the religious text of Islam, is written in a version for the language termed Classical Arabic.
 This language, though, is not now spoken for day to day conversation and is used mainly for religious discourse and scholarly text.
 It is also taught in schools but is used in its written form and not the oral one.

-English has adopted many words from Arabic.
-Many words such as checkmate, coffee, guitar, lemon, giraffe, caravan, and chemistry have their origins in Arabic.
+English has adopted many words from this language, such as checkmate, coffee, guitar, lemon, giraffe, caravan, and chemistry have their origins in this language.
 The script is also used for many other languages of the world such as Urdu, Dari, Pashto, Sindhi; Malay, Uzbek, Somalian, Persian, and Kazakh.